I am a Clinical Genomics scientist and I work as Bioinformatician in Prostate cancer genomics group at MEB here in Karolinska Institute.

 2010 - Master of Science in Biosystems & Informatics, Liverpool, UK

-I develop NGS pipelines to identify deleterious structural variants and SNVs in targeted circulating tumour DNA-based liquid biopsy profiles of prostate cancer.
+I develop NGS pipelines to identify significant structural variants and SNVs in targeted cell-free & circulating-tumour DNA-based liquid biopsy samples from prostate cancer.

 I collaborate with bioinformaticians at Scilifelab across the road for improving the pipelines for clinical grade reports and user-friendliness.
 I am an active contributor to the Bioinformatics OSS community.